-The Churchville Schoolhouse is a National Register of Historic Places property owned by the City of Elmhurst and managed by the Elmhurst Historical Museum.
-This historic structure, which features one of the few remaining one-room schoolhouses in the state of Illinois on its original site, has undergone a major restoration and is now available for school groups and community programs.
-Field trips for school and scout groups can now be booked through the Elmhurst Historical Museum for an interactive living history experience with a trained school marm taking students back in time to 1910.
-Find out more about this exciting learning opportunity:
+Step back in time with the school marm during an authentic living history experience at the Churchville Schoolhouse, a National Register of Historic Places property (built circa 1846) owned by the City of Elmhurst and managed by the Elmhurst Historical Museum.
+This historic Civil War era structure is one of the few remaining one-room schoolhouses in Illinois on its original site and has undergone extensive restoration to make it ready for school groups and community programs.
+Field trips for school, scout, and adult groups can now be booked through the Elmhurst Historical Museum for an immersive history experience with our school marm who will lead students back to the early 1900s to experience how farm children from the DuPage area learned their daily lessons.
+Find out more about this engaging and interactive learning opportunity:

 Download the Brochure

-Click here to download the new Churchville Schoolhouse Living History Program brochure.
+Download the Churchville Schoolhouse Living History Program brochure.

 Contact the Churchville Schoolhouse program coordinator at 630-833-1457 or via e-mail at .

-The Churchville Schoolhouse is located just past the northern boundary of Elmhurst at 3N784 Church Road (just north of Grand Ave.) in Bensenville.
+The Churchville Schoolhouse is located just north of Grand Avenue (the northern boundary of Elmhurst) at 3N784 Church Road in Bensenville.
 Click here for Google Maps directions.

 $5 per student (full or half-day).